RafLew84/NEtCAT_LFA/docs/source/index.rst

     * **Rotation Angle**: The angle of rotation of the measured lattice relative to the ideal one.
     * **Principal Stretches**: The amount of stretching or compression along the principal axes of distortion.
     * **Fit Quality**: The Root Mean Square Error (RMSE) of the transformation fit, indicating how well the measured spots match an ideal lattice.
-* **Domain Wall Periodicity**: By analyzing the splitting of satellite peaks from main Bragg peaks, you can calculate the real-space periodicity of superstructures like domain walls.
+* **Superstructure Periodicity**: By analyzing the splitting of satellite peaks from main Bragg peaks, you can calculate the real-space periodicity of surface superstructures.
 * **Autocorrelation Map**: Generate a Patterson map from the FFT to visualize real-space periodicities and vector relationships.

 .. toctree::